xmartlabs/Eureka/README.md

 #### How to customize Selector and MultipleSelector option cells

-`selectableRowCellUpdate` and `selectableRowCellSetup` properties are provided to be able to customize SelectorViewController and MultipleSelectorViewController selectable cells.
+`selectableRowSetup`, `selectableRowCellUpdate` and `selectableRowCellSetup` properties are provided to be able to customize SelectorViewController and MultipleSelectorViewController selectable cells.

 ```swift
 let row = PushRow<Emoji>() {